pbek/QOwnNotes/webpage/src/installation/opensuse.md

 ## On every openSUSE version

-You can install QOwnNotes using the [opi](https://github.com/openSUSE/opi) tool
+You can install QOwnNotes using the [OBS Package Installer](https://github.com/openSUSE/opi) tool.

-Run the following shell commands as root to install `opi` and install QOwnNotes from there.
+Run the following shell commands as root to install `opi`:

 ```bash
 zypper install opi
 ```

+Then install QOwnNotes with it:

 ```bash
 opi qownnotes
 ```

 ::: warning
-This tool will query the entire OBS service so
-Be sure to choose `qownnotes` and not `qownnotes-lang` if asked
+This tool will query the entire OBS service so be sure to choose `qownnotes`, and not `qownnotes-lang` if asked.

-And check that the choosen repo is the official one **`home:pbek:QOwnNotes`** and not a third-party one
+Also check that the chosen repo is the official `home:pbek:QOwnNotes` and not a third-party one.
 :::

 ::: tip
-You need to choose to keep the repo after installation to get updates
+You need to choose the option to keep the repository after installation to get updates.
 :::

 ## openSUSE 13.2